murarth/ketos/docs/README.md

 # Ketos

-Ketos is a Lisp-like functional programming language, implemented in Rust and mainly intended for extending and scripting for Rust programs.
+Ketos is a Lisp dialect functional programming language, implemented in Rust and mainly intended for extending and scripting for Rust programs.

-It's not exactly a Lisp dialect.
 Its types and semantics are, in some cases, closer to Rust than to Lisp.

 ## Syntax